uipath-certification/uipath-certification.github.io/_posts/2021-03-27-uipath-certification-study-tips.md

 A UiPath developer can spend a great deal of time reading and learning RPA concepts, but the best way to learn is to work through problems, troubleshoot errors when they arise and attempt to answer your own questions about UiPath Studio or UiPath Orchestrator when concepts become unclear.

 If you want to learn to play the drums, you might want to watch a YouTube video or two on how to get started.
 But if you never pick up a set of drumsticks, you'll never become John Bonham or Neil Peart.
-UiPath Studio, UiPath Orchestrator and UiPath Assistant are the drumsticks you need to get hands on experience with want to rythmically pass the UiPath Certification exam.
+UiPath Studio, UiPath Orchestrator and UiPath Assistant are the drumsticks you need to get hands on experience with to rythmically pass the UiPath Certification exam.

 One can learn far more by implementing a task than by simply reading about it.